gluster/glusterdocs/Install-Guide/Setup_virt.md

 *Note: Attach each NIC to a separate network.*

-Other notes: Make sure that if you clone the VM, that Gluster has not already been installed.
+Other notes: If you cloning the VM, make sure that Gluster has not already been installed.
 Gluster generates a UUID to “fingerprint” each system, so cloning a previously deployed system will result in errors later on.